Blind Multimodal Quality Assessment of Low-light Images: Multimodal Low-light Image Quality (MLIQ) Database Construction

 In the experiments, 14 male and 10 female trained participants are invited to provide a meaningful and concise verbal description for each low-light image.
-Next, we record the QSD clip in an environment below 25 dB.
-After the recording procedure, we invite {another 21 judges} to rate the audio clips, where each judge is asked to vote for the most representative speech that is most clearly descriptive and does not carry emotion.
-The highest-voted recorded dictation is selected as the QSD modality.
-Finally, we collect 3600 audio clips, where the length of the QSD labels ranges from 6 to 45 words.
+Finally, we collect 3600 text descriptions, where the length of the text labels ranges from 6 to 45 words.